KMiOpenBlockchain/isws-inrupt/README.md

 Login to Solid
 ```
-Inrupt.startSolidLogin()
+Inrupt.startSolidLogin(oidcIssuerUrl, clientNameString)
 ```
-This function will call back to the page and be picked up by 'finishSolidLogin()'
+This function will call back to the page it is called from and be picked up by 'finishSolidLogin()'

 ***
 ```